tenox7/wrp/README.md

 # WRP - Web Rendering Proxy

 A HTTP proxy server that allows to use historical and obsolete web browsers on the modern web.
-It works by rendering the web page in to a GIF image with ISMAP.
+It works by rendering a web page in to GIF image with ISMAP.
+When clicking on the image map coordinates are send as mouse click to the proxy.

 ![Internet Explorer 1.5 doing Gmail](wrp.png)